1Sparky1/O-Book/README.md

 >> - Click on 'Create Secret Key' on the right.
 >> - Copy the key when it is presented to you.
 Paste this **BETWEEN THE QUOTES** in the
 >> 'stripe.env' file.
+>> - Click the 'Save' button in the top right.
 >
 > **Note: Stripe offers four types of keys: Live and Test, and Secret and Public versions**
 > **of both.
 For use on a live site, you need the Secret Live key (Starts: sk_live) but for**